 Located in a secluded courtyard between the New Register House and General Register House buildings, the Archivist’s Garden is one of many hidden spots in Edinburgh.
 More than 50 endemic plant species decorate this romantic corner, all connected to ancient Scottish history and folklore.

 That’s what you’ll probably do while you’re in Edinburgh, but it’s always fun to wander through narrow alleys and imposing buildings.
 From the Edinburgh Castle to the Edinburgh University, to the Scottish Parliament and Calton Hill, the Old Town is always a great option for a fun day.

 Relax at Calton Hill

-The Royal Mile is an iconic pedestrian street extending from Edinburgh Castle to Holyrood Palace.
+The Royal Mile extends from Edinburgh Castle to Holyrood Palace.
 It is perhaps the best known among the free things to do in Edinburgh, as it spans the whole length of the Old Town.
 With many fascinating buildings and mysterious alleyways along the way, you may find yourself wandering for hours around this area!

 Take a tour of the Scottish Parliament

 The Scottish Parliament offers free hour-long tours of the premises entirely for free.
 Learning about the Scottish legal system might be an odd way to enjoy your holiday, but hey –it’s free!